Al Toon: Professional career

 Toon is one of two retired players in NFL history to play fewer than 110 games and still record over 500 receptions.
-The other is Hall of Famer Kellen Winslow Sr.
+The other is Hall of Famer Kellen Winslow Sr. Toon had more catches in his first five seasons (355) than any player in league history and reached 400 receptions in 81 games, which was third only to Winslow and Lionel Taylor (each 72) in history.
+In 2011, he was selected to the Jets Ring of Honor.